 • 1 Tbsp neutral oil

-• ½ lb ground pork (or your choice of meat and veggies)
+• ½ lb ground pork (or your choice of meat; use mushrooms or veggies for vegan/vegetarian)

 Japanese Ingredient Substitution: If you want substitutes for Japanese condiments and ingredients, click here.